greenelab/onboarding/source/communication.rst

 encourage, or require openness.
 If you have concerns at any point, set up a meeting with Casey to discuss these concerns.

+**Mediums of Communication**  Lab members are expected to have accounts for the following (and be members of the Greene group if applicable): BitBucket, GitHub, Google Calender, Slack

 Meetings
 ~~~~~~~~~~~~~